gondow/EarlyDLDbg/README.md

-# EarlyDLSAN
+# EarlyDLDbg
-An early detection tool of  dangling pointers and memory leaks
+An early detection/debugging tool of  dangling pointers and memory leaks

 ## Disclaimer